Bother Line - Conceived and Performed by Gio Mielle | Directed by Debora Balardini

 "Are you morally so old-fashioned as to regard female vanity as frivolous?"

 This is how Helen Palmer questions her readers about the importance of keeping vanity up to date.
 Helen is the pseudonym of Clarice Lispector, a Ukrainian writer naturalized Brazilian who used her column in several newspapers, in the 50’s and 60’s, to give beauty and femininity tips to women all around the country.
-The issues raised by Clarice at the time come against the annoyances of Gio Mielle, a Brazilian actress based in NY since 2015.
+The issues raised by Clarice at the time come against the annoyances of Brazilian actress Gio Mielle.

 Gio touches these subjects in a personal way, sometimes critical, ironic and definitely in a reflexive way.
 The relationship with the public is constant.
-The audience identification with the subject causes discomfort and distress and those feelings almost become a new character in the relationship.
-At times Gio talks directly with the audience, making them a mirror of her quest for the unreachable beauty.
+The audience identification with the subject causes discomfort and distress.
 From hypocrisy to exposure, this is the result of Gio Mielle’s own discomfort with the lines that make her the woman she is today.
+Lines, they bother her.

 A House of Skin and Bone (2016) - Co-Directed by Sandie Luna and Montserrat Vargas